 The SC was built around the 1974 Carrera 3.0 Turbo engine, a unit that could be further tuned for performance and still be deemed practically bulletproof.
 Porsche had already used the 3.0 (Turbo) engine without the turbo-charger in the 1975 911 Carrera 3.0, but in 1977 the 2.7 engine was definitely put aside.
 The new Porsche 911 SC used the 3.0 litre unit, because it had better reliability and more potential for future tuning than the 2.7 engine.

-For the 1978 model year K-series 911 (production of which got underway in August 1977), Porsche introduced what was forecast to be the final iteration of the 911.
-As a result there was no major investment in new equipment.
+1978 was expected to be the last 911 model year so no real updates were made.
 Porsche did add a new Sport Group package option added the well-known waletail and front air dam.
 The black Fuchs wheels were also part of this package.
 Also optional were red and blue ‘Martini’-stripes, referring to the victories of the Porsche racing cars (option M42).
 The sportomatic option was finally dropped.
 The standard cars had ATS wheels ( 6Jx15 ) and were delivered with the ‘black-look’, although some models were delivered with chrome parts.
 Because of all the luxury the 911 gained some more weight and now tipped the scales at 1160 kg’s.

 The model 911SC offered American buyers an attractive 15 bhp bump over it’s predecessor the model 911S.
 Porsche sought to make the SC a ‘world’ car by fitting every model for every market with an exhaust emission air pump.
 The emissions regulator created a 20 bhp loss for the Europeans when the SC replaced their 200 bhp model Carrera 2.7.
 Porsche made compensation for the loss of power by advancing the timing of the camshafts by a mere six degrees, allowing it to pull surprisingly strong from low rpm’s – a classic feature that still graces the grunt of every Porsche on the market today.